Va1ord/Code-Marathon-5-days/README.md

 I have now added some css lines to the projects.
 The third project is done
 So, Day 3 is coming to an end.
+I have added some functions to slider.
+(1:05)